Thomas Ristenpart

 Media coverage (2012): InformationWeek - MIT Technology Review - Arstechnica - Slashdot - Threatpost - Dark Reading - Hacker News

 Practical impact: Our work is helping inform industry best practices.
 For example, we are referenced in the Cloud Security Alliance's cloud security guide and the European Network and Information Security Agency's report on cloud security.
+The CCS 2009 paper on new threats in public compute clouds is fortunate to be the second most-cited security paper of those published between 2008 and 2013.
+More recently, we have shown how side-channel attacks are possible on platform-as-a-service (PaaS) clouds, see our CCS 2014 paper.

-Security of Point-of-Sale Systems
+Security of embedded devices

 Practical impact: We discovered (and helped fix) security vulnerabilities in a widely used smartphone-based point-of-sale system (used to process credit card transactions).
 See the vulnerability report here.
+In subsequent work, we built a tool Fie for analyzing embedded firmware to find such vulnerabilities and even verify their absence in some cases.

 Security of Critical Cryptographic Standards